The Heart Of England Way | |

 The route took us along the outer fringes of the water park where we decided to stop for a cup of tea and a rest at the Granary Tea Room, sitting on an outside bench with views across to a large lagoon where gangs of geese and ducks bickered loudly and vied for nesting space on the small islands

-Suitably refreshed we set of into the park, taking a series of foot-paths that I was well acquainted with as it was the route I followed most Sunday mornings when exercising Frankie the greyhound.
+Suitably refreshed we set of into the park, taking a series of foot-paths that I was well acquainted with as it was the route I followed most Sunday mornings when exercising Frankie my greyhound.
 Kingsbury Water Park is a series of pleasant paths that meander through light woodland and which link a series of lakes both large and small.
-Being a bank holiday and a fine spring day the park was busy, the crowds thickening as we headed for the Visitor Centre which formed the hub of activity for families enjoying a day out.
-We passed through adventure playgrounds, a pen where donkey rides were on offer, and the main station for the Echills Wood miniature railway whose narrow gauge trains carry people on a series of circuits through the park and whose existence is maintained by a group of dedicated and enthusiastic volunteers.
+Being a bank holiday and a fine spring day the park was busy, the crowds thickening as we headed for the Visitor Centre which was the nexus of all the activities.
+We passed through adventure playgrounds, a pen where donkey rides were on offer, and the main station for the Echills Wood miniature railway.
 We headed north, passing the large yachting lake where white sails billowed and cracked in the breeze, and a second lake where the noisy throb and splash of jet-skis carved white lines across its surface.

 Finally we took a path out of the park and away from the crowds, crossing a meadow and then an old stone bridge over the silently gliding River Tame.
 Last year I had started out on the Warwickshire Centenary Way from the visitor centre at Kingsbury Water Park and I had assumed that the Heart Of England Way would follow the same southbound route heading out towards Bodymoor Heath.
 Instead we were exiting the park in the opposite direction, climbing a flight of steps to pass a narrow lane between the old church and the restored Hemlingford Mill, a building which until very recently had been shrouded under scaffolding and polythene sheets.
 The mill has had a chequered history as it was originally a water mill but became used for many purposes including milling corn into flour and grinding gun barrels for muskets during the Napoleonic Wars.